lapointek/group11-comp3078-capstone_project/README.md

-# COMP3078 Capstone Application - Sprint 6

-## Automated Inventory Management System
+# Automated Inventory Management System - COMP3078 Capstone Application

 ## How To Use